 ABOUT ME – SUSAN

 I’m a TV producer, and cookbook author.
 I’m lucky enough to have worked with world-renowned chefs including Gordon Ramsay, Raymond Blanc and Jean Christophe Novelli.
-A cookbook I started writing at University – A Survival Guide To The Student Kitchen – has been in print for 20 years.
-These days, I’m passionately committed to ageing well.
 My elderly mum suffered severe dementia for over 12 years until her death late in 2015.
 Caring for her, while raising a family and having a career, was very hard.
 As a teenager, I watched her do the same for her mother.
 I will do everything I can to spare my daughters that burden.
-I’m now qualifying to be a health coach so I can provide guidance and support to others in midlife and beyond.
+I’ve become a health coach so I can provide guidance and support to others in midlife and beyond.
 I’d love to help you achieve your age-well goals by working with you – either one-to-one or in a group.
 Please do drop me a line at firstname.lastname@example.org with ‘COACHING’ in the subject line, and then let’s have a chat about what I can help you achieve.

 ABOUT AGEING WELL